Benign Prostatic Hyperplasia: On harmful vegetables and fruits

 If possible, explore the site’s materials on a desktop computer, laptop, or all-in-one PC.
 This will make it much easier to view the site structure, navigate between sections, and fully absorb the content.
 It is also possible to use a smartphone, but due to the smaller screen size, some elements and navigation may be less clear.
 Information on prostate issues is presented here in a large number of articles, and each article contains only practical benefit — without unnecessary pages or intrusive advertising.

-Benign Prostatic Hyperplasia: About Harmful Vegetables and Fruits
+Benign Prostatic Hyperplasia: On Harmful Vegetables and Fruits

 Question

-How can one determine the safety level of vegetables and fruits?
-After all, when buying them in a supermarket or at a market, it is practically impossible to detect the level of nitrate contamination.
-As a result, the treatment process for benign prostatic hyperplasia (BPH) is interrupted; more precisely, the condition progresses at an accelerated pace.
-Which foods should not be eaten with prostate adenoma?
-Which foods are beneficial for the prostate?
+How can one determine the safety of vegetables and fruits?
+After all, when buying them in a supermarket or at a market, it is almost impossible to detect the level of nitrate contamination.
+As a result, the treatment process for BPH can be disrupted—or, more precisely, the condition may progress more rapidly.
+Which foods should be avoided with BPH?
+And which foods are actually beneficial for the prostate?

 Answer

-An excess of nitrates entering the body with food acts like poison.
-The effect of any poison is systemic, but one of the main side effects is oxygen deficiency and, consequently, swelling of the affected tissues.
-For the development of prostate adenoma, these are very favorable conditions.
+An excess of nitrates entering the body through food acts like a poison.
+The effect of any poison is systemic, but one of its main consequences is oxygen deficiency and, consequently, swelling of the affected tissues.
+These conditions are highly favorable for the development of BPH.

-I tested this on myself at a time when I already knew about the danger of this type of carcinogen, even though I had no painful symptoms in the prostate and its size was normal.
-The experiment was simple: just once a day, every morning, I added a deep plate of salad made of greenhouse cucumbers, cabbage, and green onions to my breakfast.
+I tested this on myself at a time when I already knew about the dangers of this type of carcinogen, even though I had no painful symptoms in the prostate and its size was normal.
+The experiment was simple: once a day, every morning, I added a large plate of salad made from greenhouse cucumbers, cabbage, and green onions to my breakfast.

-By the way, when I bought that white cabbage at the market, I noticed to myself that its color wasn’t just light green, but had a toxic-looking shade.
-In general, eating becomes an unpleasant procedure when you know there’s something nasty in it.
+By the way, when I bought that white cabbage at the market, I noticed that its color wasn’t just light green—it had an almost toxic-looking hue.
+In general, eating becomes an unpleasant experience when you are aware that there is something harmful in your food.

-After the third day of the experiment, I woke up in the morning and clearly noticed that my bladder was much fuller than usual (in fact, compressed by the surrounding muscles), and urination was quite sluggish.
-I didn’t try to figure out which ingredient in the salad was more harmful.
-The remaining cucumbers, onions, and cabbage went straight from the fridge into the trash, and I had to immediately start restoring myself with therapeutic exercises.
-My trained body needed about four days.
+After the third day of the experiment, I woke up in the morning and clearly noticed that my bladder was much fuller than usual (in fact, compressed by the surrounding muscles), and urination was rather sluggish.
+I didn’t attempt to determine which ingredient in the salad was the most harmful.
+The remaining cucumbers, onions, and cabbage went straight from the fridge into the trash, and I immediately began restorative therapeutic exercises.
+My trained body needed about four days to recover.

-I should note that years of health practices have taught me to always clearly understand and, if necessary, assess my condition.
-During this time, especially on the first day of recovery, I felt a slight heaviness when moving, meaning all my muscles experienced mild swelling.
-I am sure the amount of nitrates I consumed in those three days exceeded the reasonable norm several times over.
+I should note that years of health practice have taught me to always understand and, when necessary, accurately assess my condition.
+During this time, especially on the first day of recovery, I felt a slight heaviness when moving—indicating that all my muscles experienced mild swelling.
+I am certain that the amount of nitrates I consumed in those three days exceeded the reasonable norm several times over.

 Lessons Learned and Common Mistakes

-I believe what I described above will be useful to you.
-Just imagine how prostate adenoma develops in a sick person who has no knowledge of this issue and doesn’t even suspect the harm he is doing to himself.
-On the contrary, he thinks that such a vegetable menu benefits him and that this is the proper diet for prostatitis and prostate adenoma.
+I believe what I’ve described above will be useful to you.
+Just imagine how BPH progresses in a person who has no knowledge of this issue and doesn’t even suspect the harm he is causing himself.
+On the contrary, he believes that such a vegetable-based diet is beneficial and that this is proper nutrition for prostatitis and BPH.

 Are Nitrate Testers Reliable?

-Now let me specifically answer the question.
-There are patients who, after noticing the first signs of prostate adenoma, try to monitor the nitrate content in vegetables and fruits using a special device called a nitrate tester.
-It is useful only if the harmful substances in a product significantly exceed reasonable limits.
-But I was told about a major drawback.
+Now let me answer the question directly.
+Some patients, after noticing the first signs of BPH, try to monitor nitrate levels in vegetables and fruits using a special device called a nitrate tester.
+It can be useful only if the amount of harmful substances in a product significantly exceeds safe limits.
+But there is a major drawback.

 For example, you test a tomato.
-The device shows a safe level, and it seems the vegetable is fine.
-But our people are cautious and smart, so they test again on the same tomato, just one centimeter away and at the same depth.
-The device then shows excess nitrates.
-The conclusion: nitrates are unevenly distributed, and the device does not meet the requirements.
-So what—do we need to take 20–30 samples from the same vegetable to find the average nitrate level?
-Absurd.
+The device shows a safe level, and it seems fine.
+But people are cautious and curious, so they test again on the same tomato—just one centimeter away and at the same depth.
+This time, the device shows excessive nitrates.
+The conclusion is clear: nitrates are unevenly distributed, and the device’s readings are unreliable.
+What then—should we take 20 or 30 samples from the same vegetable to find the average nitrate level?
+That’s absurd.

 The Golden Rule: Avoid Suspicious Vegetables

-Therefore, in treating prostate adenoma, the wisest rule is this: one cannot go wrong by avoiding such foods altogether.
-Everything has its time, and vegetables grown under natural conditions—in the soil—will benefit your body.
-Do not try to find something harmless at the stalls during the off-season—it is not there.
-Never buy the very earliest (first) vegetables, berries, and fruits.
-The producer, driven by excess profit, violates all possible technologies, turning the product into disguised poison.
+Therefore, in treating BPH, the wisest rule is this: you can never go wrong by avoiding suspicious foods altogether.
+Everything has its season, and vegetables grown naturally—in soil—will truly benefit your body.
+Don’t try to find something harmless at the stalls during the off-season—it simply isn’t there.
+Never buy the very first (earliest) vegetables, berries, or fruits of the season.
+Driven by greed for profit, producers violate every possible standard, turning their products into disguised poison.

-These toxic goods are grown in large batches, and I am firmly convinced that, for example, they enter our country without hindrance, bypassing customs thanks to huge bribes.
-In my opinion, such profiteers should be punished very seriously.
-Their actions cripple the younger generation and shorten the lives of the entire nation much more than any large-scale war does.
+These toxic goods are produced in large quantities, and I am firmly convinced that they enter our country freely, bypassing customs through huge bribes.
+In my opinion, such profiteers deserve the harshest punishment.
+Their actions cripple the younger generation and shorten the lives of the entire nation far more than any large-scale war.

 About Fruits and Berries

-As for fruits and most berries, I felt excess nitrate concentrations in them much less often.
-But this opinion should never dull your vigilance.
-Each of us lives in completely different environmental conditions.
-Let me emphasize melons and watermelons.
-With prostate adenoma, these fruit-vegetable crops are best minimized or excluded from the diet, even if they contain low levels of carcinogens.
-The side effect of prolonged diuretic action is unnecessary with such a diagnosis.
+As for fruits and most berries, I have noticed excessive nitrate concentrations in them far less often.
+Still, this should never dull your vigilance.
+Each of us lives under different environmental conditions.
+Let me emphasize melons and watermelons: with BPH, these fruit-vegetable crops should be minimized or excluded from the diet altogether, even if they contain low levels of carcinogens.
+Their prolonged diuretic effect is unnecessary and even undesirable with such a diagnosis.

 Link to the page describing the non-medicinal treatment approach “Without BPH”: Español, العربية, Italiano, Türkçe, Français, Deutsch, Język Polski, English, Português, Українській, Русском.